fbraza/fbraza.github.io/source/_drafts/advanced-array-algorithms.md

     - Algorithms
 ---

-In a previous article we quickly glance through array fundamentals.
-We saw how array are presented in RAM, the difference between static and dynamic arrays and how an array can be ued to build a data structure called stack.
-Here we are going to dive a bit more deeper into different algortihmic pattern that how can used when dealing with arrays.
+In a previous article we quickly glanced through array fundamentals.
+We saw how array are presented in RAM, the difference between static and dynamic arrays and how an array can be used to build a data structure called a stack.
+Here we are going to dive a bit more deeper into different algortihmic patterns for arrays and their solutions.

 ## The Kadane's algorithm